For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 In February 2021, the government announced plans for the Financial Conduct Authority (FCA) to start regulating interest-free buy now, pay later agreements.

-The regulation has not yet started.
+However, the regulation has not yet started.
 The hope is that, when implemented, it will lead to better consumer protection, more detailed affordability checks and clearer advertising by BNPL providers.

 One potential change under the new regulation rules is that BNPL agreements could begin to have Section 75 protection.
 This means that any purchases that cost over £100 and up to £30,000 would be protected if there was an issue, such as if an item never showed up after being bought.